AdamLaV/CS162/1-Classes and Objects/LittlePersonComputer/guide.md

-# General

-## Submit this assignment using the elearn system by midnight of the due date.

-##  Use the Attach File tool to attach the files with your solution.
-Read each problem carefully to see

-## what the files you need to submit are.

-# Concepts

-## Upon completion of this lab the student will be able to create classes to represent complex data types.

 # Assignment Instructions

 ## Submit files: LittlePersonComputer.h / LittlePersonComputer.cpp

-## DO NOT turn in main.cpp.
-I will use my own to test the program.

 ## For this assignment, you are going to implement a version of the Little Man Computer (if you did not take